getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/redeemcode.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-scanCode | The code to redeem
-codeType | The type of code
-jsonCustomRedemptionInfo | Optional - A JSON string containing custom redemption data
+scanCode | The code to redeem.
+Sometimes referred to as the Promo Code in the Design Portal. codeType | The type of code.
+Corresponds to the _Campaign Name_ in the Design Portal. jsonCustomRedemptionInfo | Optional - A JSON string containing custom redemption data
 #